 Communication problems are an issue for almost every human being.
 Few people are master communicators.
-People often fail to say what we mean, whether by design or because we just don’t know how.
-We often misunderstand others, and, to make matters worse, may think we understand them when we don’t.
-We respond to what isn’t being said, and miss what is.
+People often fail to say what we mean, whether by design or because we just do not know how.
+We often misunderstand others, and, to make matters worse, may think we understand them when we do not.
+We respond to what is not being said, and miss what is.
 Others “do” the same to us, and an innumerable number of arguments and even chronic relationship problems are the result.
 We fail to be heard, and we fail to listen.
-We yell when we’ve promised not to, or we find ourselves unable to speak at all, paralyzed with anger, sadness, fear, guilt, anxiety, confusion and other emotions.
+We yell when we have promised not to, or we find ourselves unable to speak at all, paralyzed with anger, sadness, fear, guilt, anxiety, confusion and other emotions.
 Discussions become fights.
 Disagreements become insults.
 Small pet peeves turn into intense emotional battles.
 In our close relationships, love can be poisoned, and patterns seem unsolvable.
 In the larger world, wars start.

 Why does this happen?
 Is it really so hard to speak to one another?
 How can we manage our emotions so they don’t prevent us from having a real conversation with another person?
 What are the steps to being a better communicator?

 Communication troubles can stem from childhood experiences, in which we may learn to “stuff” our feelings, blame others, blow-up in anger, “beat around the bush” instead of saying what we need, want, or feel, or otherwise experience--and imitate--counterproductive communication habits.
 Sometimes, it’s difficult to know for ourselves what we want to say; the act of saying it aloud can also be terrifying to some people sometimes.

 Therapists often teach communication techniques.
 Assertiveness training focuses on communication styles: passive, aggressive, passive-aggressive, and assertive.